CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 goofy_exploit: {{ .Req.Header.Flag | toString  | substr 1 5 | env}}
 flag: FLAG
 ```
-This template gets the header for the flag function, which is a string array by default, pipes it to the toString function, passes it to the substr function to get rid of the bracksets around the converted array, then finally passes it to the env function to get the flag.
+This template gets the header for the flag function, which is a string array by default, pipes it to the toString function, passes it to the substr function to get rid of the brackets around the converted array, then finally passes it to the env function to get the flag.

 This took more work to discover, but works just as well.